developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### General UI Configuration - Show Virtual Keyboard when Physical Keyboard is Active

-This Managed Configuration allows an Administrator using an EMM to configure whether the Virtual Keyboard will be shown when the Physical Keyboard is Active.
+This Managed Configuration allows an Administrator using an EMM to configure whether the Virtual Keyboard is shown when the Physical Keyboard is Active.

 - If the value ***Disable*** is chosen, then the Virtual Keyboard will NOT be shown if the device has a Physical Keyboard that is Active.
 This can help avoid the annoyance and confusing of using up screen real-estate to display an on-screen keyboard when the Device User is using a Physical Keyboard to enter data.

-- If the value ***Enable*** is chosen, then the Virtual Keyboard will be shown when data entry is in progress regardless of whether the device has an Active Physical Keyboard.
+- If the value ***Enable*** is chosen, then the Virtual Keyboard is shown when data entry is in progress regardless of whether the device has an Active Physical Keyboard.

 ### General UI Configuration - Touch Mode

 This Managed Configuration allows an Administrator using an EMM to configure the operational mode of the Touch Panel in selected Zebra Android devices:

-- If the value ***Stylus or Finger*** is chosen, the Touch Panel will be configured to optimize use with a Stylus or an ungloved Finger.
+- If the value ***Stylus or Finger*** is chosen, the Touch Panel is configured to optimize use with a Stylus or an ungloved Finger.

-- If the value ***Glove or Finger*** is chosen, the Touch Panel will be configured to optimize use with a Gloved finger or an ungloved Finger.
+- If the value ***Glove or Finger*** is chosen, the Touch Panel is configured to optimize use with a Gloved finger or an ungloved Finger.

-- If the value ***Finger Only*** is chosen, the Touch Panel will be configured to optimize an ungloved Finger.
+- If the value ***Finger Only*** is chosen, the Touch Panel is configured to optimize an ungloved Finger.

-- If the value ***Stylus or Glove or Finger*** is chosen, the Touch Panel will be configured to optimize use with a Stylus, a Gloved finger, or an ungloved Finger.
+- If the value ***Stylus or Glove or Finger*** is chosen, the Touch Panel is configured to optimize use with a Stylus, a Gloved finger, or an ungloved Finger.

 Not all Zebra Android devices support the ability to configure the Touch Panel mode and those that do may not support every mode.